annotation/stam-tools/README.md

 [STAMQL](https://github.com/annotation/stam/tree/master/extensions/stam-query),
 using the `--query` parameter.

+The first query you have may contains *subqueries* which act as *highlight queries*.
-The `--query` parameter can be specified multiple times.
-The first query is always the *selection query*, it determines what the main selection is and can be anything you can query that has text (i.e. resources, annotations, text selections).
+The main query is always the *selection query*, it determines what the main selection is and can be anything you can query that has text (i.e. resources, annotations, text selections).

 Any subsequent queries are *highlight queries*, they determine what parts of the selections produced by the selection query you want to highlight.
 Highlighting is done by drawing a line underneath the text and optionally by a *tag* that shows extra information.

+Instead of specifying subqueries, you may use the `--query` parameter multiple times to define subqueries via the command line.
+Always make sure these reference a variable defines in the main query.

 ![STAM view example](https://github.com/annotation/stam-tools/raw/master/stamvis1.png)